SmarterApp/AP_IMRT_Schema/README.md

 GRANT CONNECT ON DATABASE imrt TO imrt_ingest;
 GRANT CONNECT ON DATABASE imrt TO imrt_search;

-REVOKE ALL ON ALL TABLES IN SCHEMA public FROM PUBLIC;

 GRANT ALL ON ALL TABLES IN SCHEMA public TO imrt_admin;
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO imrt_ingest;
 GRANT SELECT ON ALL TABLES IN SCHEMA public TO imrt_search;